HGTV's Nicole Curtis wins dispute over Detroit home project - WTMJ

 “As far as we are concerned, the matter is resolved,” Duggan spokesman John Roach said.

 Curtis’ attorney declined to comment.
-The newspaper said Curtis intends to spend $500,000 to revive the property.
+The newspaper said Curtis intended to spend $500,000 to revive the property.

+The Land Bank “considers the matter resolved,” spokeswoman Alyssa Strickland said.
+“Our goal for this property has always been to see it renovated and returned to productive use.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.